CEGRcode/stencil-galaxy_tools/README.md

 tools for POSTing data to Stencil:

-1- "post_static_plot_stencil" tool POSTs static images in png format to Stencil
+1- "post_static_plot_stencil" POSTs static images in png format to Stencil

-2- "post_nivo_plot_stencil" tool POSTs json files in nivo plot format to Stencil.
-Supported type of plots are scatterPlot, linePlot and barPlot.
+2- "post_nivo_table_and_plot_stencil" POSTs json files in nivo table or plot format to Stencil.
+Supported type of plots are ScatterPlot, LinePlot, BarPlot, Heatmap and Table.